ikanaki/orientation-exam-1/README.md

 - you should check if the `id` of ship provided in path is valid
 - you should also check whether given ship is undocked

-- send information about which planet should ship move to in body of the request

 - save changes

 - redirect back to the main page